Solnohu: Flora and fauna

 Some of the flora common to the island are the Epipremnum pinnatum, a species of flowering plant in the Araceae family and the Merremia peltata, a species of flowering vine in the Convolvulaceae family.

 Solnohu is also part of the Rotuma Important Bird Area (IBA) which consists of the main island of Rotuma and associated small satellite islets.

 Mythology

 One of the island's known legends is that of "The turtle of Sol Onau" (or Sol Onah, both being alternative spellings of Sol Nohu).
-The legend tells of two girls who slip from a flat rock platform at the top of the island and fell to the sea.
+The legend tells of two girls who slipped from a flat rock platform at the top of the island and fell to the sea.
 The girls did not die but were instead changed into two immortal sea turtles, one red and one white.
 They are said to live in the coral under the rock, and can be called up at any time by singing an incantation.